ASM4sh/data-engineering-zoomcamp/Homework1_Solution.md

 However, as far as I am aware, container name can also be a valid option to access service container in an intercontainer network.
 In this case, the container name for the PostgreSQL container is **postgres**.
 Regarding the port,  the `db` service is mapping port **5433** on the host to **5432** inside the container.
 In this case, pgAdmin should connect to the **internal port 5432** of the PostgreSQL container due to the port mapping internally within the network.

+## Task: Prepare PostgreSQL and Load Data
+For this task, I used the python script to load two provided datasets into Postgres.
+The Python script can be found [here](./load_data_to_postgres.py).